 Tyler McGill Music Scholarship Program

-- Try the electric or acoustic guitar, keyboard, drums, bass, alto or tenor sax, trombone or trumpet
+- Try the electric or acoustic guitar, keyboard, drums, bass, alto or tenor sax, trombone or trumpet.

-- Voice coaching also available
+- Voice coaching is also available as is learning to record on professional equipment.

-- Help pick the tunes you’ll learn
+- Help pick the tunes you’ll learn.

 Who was Tyler McGill?